MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/campaign-negative-webpage.md

 # Campaign Negative Webpage - Bulk
 Defines a campaign negative webpage that can be uploaded and downloaded in a bulk file.

 You can download all *Campaign Negative Webpage* records in the account by including the [DownloadEntity](downloadentity.md) value of *CampaignNegativeWebpages* in the [DownloadCampaignsByAccountIds](downloadcampaignsbyaccountids.md) or [DownloadCampaignsByCampaignIds](downloadcampaignsbycampaignids.md) service request.
 Additionally the download request must include the [EntityData](datascope.md#entitydata) scope.
-To include the [Keyword Relevance](#keywordrelevance), [Landing Page Relevance](#landingpagerelevance), [Landing Page User Experience](#landingpageuserexperience), and [Quality Score](#qualityscore) fields within the downloaded *Campaign* records, you must also include the [QualityScoreData](datascope.md#qualityscoredata) scope.
 For more details about the Bulk service including best practices, see [Bulk Download and Upload](../guides/bulk-download-upload.md).

 <!--The following Bulk CSV example would add a new campaign negative webpage if the correct campaign Id would be provided.